mortezakowkabi/jcb-persian-documentation/017-Layout-Setup.md

 These determine the display behavior per view.

-By searching for `sermon_list_display`, you’ll see how JCB uses the same logic for each view dynamically.
+By searching for `sermon_list_display`, you'll see how JCB uses the same logic for each view dynamically.

 ---